return42/sphkerneldoc/linux_src_doc/drivers/crypto/caam/caamalg_desc_c.rst

         with OP_ALG_AAI_CBC or OP_ALG_AAI_CTR_MOD128.

     :param struct alginfo \*adata:
         pointer to authentication transform definitions.
-Note that since a split key is to be used, the size of the split key itself is specified.
+        A split key is required for SEC Era < 6; the size of the split key is specified in this case.
 Valid algorithm values - one of OP_ALG_ALGSEL_{MD5, SHA1, SHA224, SHA256, SHA384, SHA512} ANDed with OP_ALG_AAI_HMAC_PRECOMP.

     :param unsigned int ivsize:
         initialization vector size